elastic/cloud-on-k8s/docs/design/0011-process-manager.md

 ## Decision Outcome

-To cover this three problems we decided to inject our own process manager into the standard Elasticsearch container to run the keystore updater and manage the Elasticsearch process in one container.
+To cover these three problems we decided to inject our own process manager into the standard Elasticsearch container to run the keystore updater and manage the Elasticsearch process in one container.

 ### Process manager overview